jrawbits/VisionEval-Wiki-JR/User-Interface-Design.md

-This page describes the VE User Interface (including model runner and scenario viewer (visualizer of model results)).
+This page describes the VE User Interface, which includes the model runner and scenario viewer/visualizer.
   - [Design Discussion](#design-discussion)
   - [Specification](#specification)